Organizational Communication

 ** Satisficing - getting enough information to have a preference, getting by.

-2. we tend to allow our preferences to influence our guesses about probable outcomes -- and the saliency of certain values changes over time, thus making “the primacy of rationality” (above) unlikely.
+2. We tend to allow our preferences to influence our guesses about probable outcomes -- and the saliency of certain values changes over time, thus making “the primacy of rationality” (above) unlikely.
+Information Biases

-3. emotional involvement varies and affects our interest in acquiring information etc.
+3. Social Pressures and emotional involvement vary and affect our interest in acquiring and evaluating information, etc. Symptoms of Groupthink

 1. we act first and then rationalize goals to fit the action.

-2. employees tend to know their own abilities and suggest solutions that use those abilities when it seems that might be chosen
+2. employees tend to know their own abilities and suggest solutions that use those abilities when it seems that they might be chosen.